MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.169.md

 The Mint Crop Insurance Provisions for the 2008 and succeeding crop years are as follows:

-FCIC policies:United States Department of AgricultureFederal Crop Insurance CorporationReinsured policies:(Appropriate title for insurance provider)
+FCIC policies:United States Department of Agriculture Federal Crop Insurance CorporationReinsured policies:(Appropriate title for insurance provider)

 Both FCIC and reinsured policies: